ESE519positive/ESE519positive.github.io/README.md

 ## Project Instructions

-Our project is composed of two microcontrollers: RP2040 and ESP32 Feather, three electric motors, one LCD screen and a 3D printed model.
+Our project is composed of two microcontrollers: RP2040 and ESP32 Feather, three electric pumps, one LCD screen and a 3D printed model.
 The diagram of the overall operation is shown here.
 ESP32 receives the voice command from users and send their choice to RP2040 through GPIO.
 To realize this functionality, the ThingSpeak IoT platform and IFTTT service are used.
 IFTTT is for receiving the voice command and post the information on the IoT server, then ESP32 will read the drink selection from the server.

 ThingSpeak acts as the server.
 You can simply sign up with your email address for free, and create a channel by.
 Name one field as “sensor state” and enable it.
 Since we will read information from channel using ESP32, we need to use the Read API key as shown here to read data.